AssemblyAI/profanity-filter-demo/README.md

 This is an example of how you can use AssemblyAI's [Profanity Filter](https://www.assemblyai.com/docs/core-transcription#profanity-filtering) feature to automatically detect profanities and replace them in your audio file.

+To try it out quickly, use this [Streamlit App](https://m-ods-profanity-filter-demo-profanity-filter-g03xap.streamlit.app/).
+You'll need an AssemblyAI API key [which you can sign up for here!](https://www.assemblyai.com/dashboard/signup)

 ## Quick Setup

 * Download project files by running `git clone https://github.com/AssemblyAI/profanity-filter-demo.git`